 A Mississippi Non-Profit Corporation

-The name of the corporation shall be Corinth Theatre-Arts, Incorporated, and hereafter called the Corporation.
+The name of this organization shall be Corinth Theatre Arts, Incorporated, and hereafter called the Corpora tion.

 The principal place of business of the Corporation shall be in the City of Corinth, County of Alcorn, and State of Mississippi.